 For more details on what motorhome you might get in each price bracket, check out our buyer's guide to working out a budget.

 The resale value of a motorhome depends on its condition, what brand it is, any aftermarket additions, and the market.
-Premium motorhomes tend to depreciate less than budget motorhomes because of their reputation for providing many years of trouble-free touring.
+Premium German motorhomes in NZ tend to depreciate less than budget motorhomes because of their reputation for providing many years of trouble-free touring.

 Owning a motorhome comes with various ongoing costs.
 These include registration, CoF or WoF compliance, insurance, road user charges, annual servicing, water tightness tests, replacement parts such as tyres, depreciation and storage.